 1. Choosing the Right Materials

 Another option is to use modeling clay or papier-mâché.
 These materials are readily available and can be shaped into detailed volcanic features.
-However, they may be more expensive than paper mache.
+Even so, they may be more expensive than paper mache.
 For a more environmentally friendly option, consider using recycled materials such as cardboard boxes, plastic bottles, or even coffee grounds.

 2. Creating a Realistic Shape